lorenzo-rovigatti/comp_bio_notes/all_atom.md

 TODO
 ```

-# Classical force fields
+# Classical force fields[^source_FF]

-Classical (or empirical) force fields are foundational tools in computational chemistry and physics, providing a versatile and efficient framework for simulating the behavior of systems at the atomic and molecular scales.
-At their core, classical force fields describe the interactions between atoms using simplified mathematical models based on quantum mechanics calculations, empirical observations, and physical principles from classical mechanics.
-Unlike quantum methods, which rigorously account for the wave-like nature of particles and their interactions through principles like superposition and entanglement, classical force fields offer a pragmatic approach that balances computational feasibility with accuracy.
+[^source_FF]: the main references for this part are @schlick2010molecular and @leach2001molecular.

-The central concept behind classical force fields is the representation of interatomic interactions through potential energy functions, which quantify the energy associated with specific configurations of atoms and molecules.
-These potential energy functions typically consist of terms that describe various types of interactions, including covalent bonds, van der Waals (dispersion) forces and electrostatic interactions.
-By summing these contributions over all pairs or groups of atoms, classical force fields make it possible to evaluate the total potential energy of a system, as well its derivatives with respect to the system's degrees of freedom, which can be used to investigate its behaviour and dynamics.
+Now that we know the algorithms used to run MD codes, we shift our attention to the interaction potentials acting between the components that make up the system we want to simulate.
+We start from the so-called classical (or empirical) force fields, which describe the interactions between atoms using simplified mathematical models based on quantum mechanics calculations, empirical observations, and physical principles from classical mechanics.
+Unlike quantum methods (introduced in [](./quantum.md)), which rigorously account for the wave-like nature of particles and their interactions through principles like superposition and entanglement, classical force fields offer a pragmatic approach that balances computational feasibility with accuracy.

-One of the key advantages of classical force fields lies in their computational efficiency.
-Indeed, unlike quantum simulations, which require solving the Schrödinger equation or approximations thereof for each configuration of the system, classical force fields involve straightforward mathematical operations that scale linearly[^classical_scaling] with the number of particles.
+The potential energy functions used in classical force fields typically consist of terms that describe various types of interactions, including covalent bonds, van der Waals (dispersion) forces and electrostatic interactions.
 Despite their simplicity, classical force fields can exhibit remarkable predictive power and have been successfully applied across diverse scientific disciplines.

 In a classical force field (FF from now on), the main assumption is that of *additivity*, which makes it possible to write down the total energy of a system as a sum of several contributions.
 These are classified into terms that account for atoms that are linked by covalent bonds (*bonded* or *local* terms), and terms that account for noncovalent interactions (*non-bonded* or *non-local* terms), so that the total energy of the system is written as